Our Curriculum Intent

 - Spiritual, Moral, Social and Cultural Vision British Values Development Opportunities SMSC Opportunities for Development in Curriculum Subjects

-Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
-We aim to foster childrens’ curiosity and deepen their understanding of the world through a high-quality programme of teaching and learning in French across the school.
+Learning a foreign language provides an opening to other cultures.
+We aim to foster children's curiosity and deepen their understanding of the world through a high-quality programme of teaching and learning in French across the school.
 French teaching enables pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 It also provides opportunities for them to communicate for practical purposes and learn new ways of thinking.
 It provides the foundation for learning further languages, equipping children to study and work in other countries.

 Find out about knowledge organisers - a simple guide: Knowledge Organisers